 That’s a great question because that’s where the rubber meets the road.
 I think that the way it worked for me is I realized I could not become a good doctor if I didn’t say no to things that were pleasing or fun but were not good choices.
 I remember in college that a lot of my friends that wanted to be doctors would head to the fraternities Friday night, party all night long, and then crash for half the day to get over what they had done Friday night.
 Then they would try to pick it back up and study.
 I would often get together with some friends and have a restorative couple of hours with them and then study and go to the library.
 And you know, that was a choice.
 I had some friends who said I was missing out on the college experience, but I said, “this is a choice I am making—I don’t think I can be a good doctor if I don’t develop these disciplines, so I’m going to have to say no to things that they wanted to do”.

 But I didn’t say no to everything; I didn’t let it eclipse my life.
-I tried to follow kind of a Sabbath principle where I had one day a week that I retreated from my studies and focused on things that were restoring–with friendships, with recreation, with going to church and doing things that helped me spiritually.
+I tried to follow kind of a Sabbath principle where I had one day a week that I retreated from my studies and focused on things that were restoring–with friendships, with recreation, going to church, and doing things that helped me spiritually.
 Establishing routines that don’t let the pressures of your work eclipse you, but at the same time [medical] life isn’t something you just tack on.
 This is a calling.
-It’s going to take the majority of your time, and you’re not going to be able to do it and be good at it if you think of it like a hobby.
+It’s going to take the majority of your time, and you’re not going to be able to do it and be good at it if you think of it as a hobby.

 If one becomes very consumed by the work, would that actually cause them to do worse in their studies?